Clinical Treatment for Drug and Alcohol Addiction

 - Group and individual therapy

 Benefits of Clinical Treatment

 Patients will meet with a therapist to develop self-awareness and achieve personal transformation.
-Therapists help patients get to the root of their addiction issues through various questions and interactions.
+Therapists help patients uncover the root cause of their addiction through various questions and interactions.
 In particular, a high percentage of patients in recovery have co-occurring disorders.
 Military veterans, for instance, often use drugs to cope with Post Traumatic Stress Disorder (PTSD), as do victims of physical and sexual abuse.

 Therapists often discover that the underlying causes of an addiction include:

 - Combating feelings of depression